Azure/multi-agent-content-creation/README.md

 # Multi-Agent Content Generation: Let GPT agents collaborate to create perfect content for you

 Use multi-agent architectures with Azure OpenAI to automate text generation through agent collaboration and fully capture LLM capabilities within your application.
+This repo can be used to create content for newspaper articles, social media posts, press releases, technical documentation, etc.